aqua-ps/aqua-training-terraform/README.md

 ...
 ```

-Eventually add the tested logic to the original user-script or make a change adding an additional script to the terraform `locals.tf` file:
+Eventually, add to the original user-script or to the terraform `locals.tf` file like in the following example:
 ```
 locals {
   user_data = <<EOF